 - Remove and garnish with sesame seeds and chopped green onions.

-- Serve immediately, with some black vinegar dipping sauce.
+- Serve immediately, with black vinegar dipping sauce.

 Nutrition